 For this tutorial we chose 3D Capture as the model type since this model was generated through a photogrammetry process from drone-captured images.
 For other types of models that were authored in a modeling environment like 3ds Max, choose 3D Model.
 This provides a hint to the Cesium ion tiling pipeline about how best to tile your content.

-If you have smaller models you’d like to host on Cesium ion without tiling into 3D Tiles, you can choose the 3D Model (convert to glTF) option.
+If you have smaller models you’d like to host on Cesium ion without tiling into 3D Tiles, choose the 3D Model (convert to glTF) option.
 This is useful when you have dynamic models that you want to animate in your scene, like vehicles or drones.

 Now that you’ve created a 3D Tileset of your data, the getting started guide is a good next step for learning how to share it on the web with CesiumJS or combine it with other datasets.